 DIVISION III CRIMINAL CHAPTER 1 GENERAL Rule 3.1.1 Police Reports Containing Confidential Personal Information In accordance with Penal Code section 964 and the public policy set forth therein, prosecutors and law enforcement agencies should not submit police reports, arrest reports or investigative reports containing "confidential personal information" (as defined in subd. (b) of Pen.
-Code, § 964) of victims or witnesses to the court in support of a criminal complaint, indictment, or information; or in support of a search or arrest warrant.
+Code, § 964) of victims or witnesses to the court in support of a criminal complaint, indictment, or information, or in support of a search or arrest warrant.
 Rather, prosecutors and law enforcement agencies should present the court with written declarations from law enforcement officers that are devoid of this confidential personal information.
 In the alternative to providing declarations to the court, the parties may submit copies of police reports, arrest reports or investigative reports that are redacted of all "confidential personal information" of victims and/or witnesses.
 The redacted copies of these reports provided to the court must be attached to a declaration attesting to the fact that all "confidential personal information" of victims and/or witnesses has been effectively redacted from the reports.
-All agencies should bear in mind that the court will not undertake the task of redacting any confidential personal information of victims or witnesses from documents submitted for the court's consideration.
-Rather, the burden to ensure that this information is not included within any documents presented falls squarely on the agencies preparing and presenting them to the court.
-In this respect, the court may exercise its discretion to accept or reject a police, arrest or investigative report containing confidential personal information that is submitted in support of a criminal complaint, indictment, or information; or in support of a search or arrest warrant.
-(Adopted 1/1/2006) Rule 3.1.2 Arraignment Options on Misdemeanors and Infractions Attorneys appearing in propria persona or who are retained to represent defendants charged with misdemeanors or infractions may, in lieu of a court appearance, arraign matters informally, at the counter or by fax, if the attorney, as authorized by the defendant, enters a plea of not guilty and waives time for trial.
-Attorneys using the counter arraignment option must personally appear in the clerk's office.
-Forms and other rules governing counter and fax arraignment procedures may be obtained from the clerk's office or the court's website.
-The clerk will assign settlement conference, trial readiness conference, and trial dates as directed by the court.
-Exceptions.
+The court will not undertake the task of redacting any confidential personal information of victims or witnesses from documents submitted for the court's consideration.
+The burden to ensure that this information is not included within any documents presented falls squarely on the agencies preparing and presenting them to the court.
+In this respect, the court may exercise its discretion to accept or reject a police, arrest or investigative report containing confidential personal information that is submitted in support of a criminal complaint, indictment, or information, or in support of a search or arrest warrant.
+(Adopted 1/1/2006; Rev. 1/1/2017) Rule 3.1.2 Arraignment Options on Misdemeanors and Infractions Attorneys appearing in propria persona or who are retained to represent defendants charged with misdemeanors or infractions may, in lieu of a court appearance, arraign matters informally, at the counter or by fax, if the attorney, as authorized by the defendant, enters a plea of not guilty and waives time for trial.
 These arraignment options are not available for: